PowerShell/Microsoft.PowerShell.Archive/rfc/RFCNNNN-Archive-Module-v2.md

 Currently, the archive module has a number of limitations.
 First, the module supports the zip32 format only.
-There is an opportunity to support additional supports by taking advanatage of new .NET APIs.
+There is an opportunity to support additional formats by taking advantage of new .NET APIs.

 Second, the module has limited performance compared to other archive software.
 Writing the next version of the module in C# instead of PowerShell Script is expected to improve the overall performance of the module.
 The module has limited cross-platform support because archive entries are written in an OS-specifc way due to different characters being used as path seperators in different OSs.